-Refer to "Your Guide to Personal Safety" for further definitions of all sexual offenses and local resources.
-This document is available at the University Police Web site at www.oswego.edu/administration/policy and in hard copy at University Police, deans' offices, Judicial Affairs and various other locations on campus.
+Refer to "Annual Security and Fire Safety Report" for further definitions of all sexual offenses and local resources.
+This document is available at the University Police Web site at oswego.edu/police/annual-report and in hard copy at University Police, deans' offices, Judicial Affairs and various other locations on campus.